coolgamesx/coolgamesx.github.io/README.md

 A simple website that hosts games and other cool stuff.
 They’re actually good and have nearly no ads.

-Please don’t sue me.
+please don’t sue me.
-I’m too lazy to add credits.
+i’m too lazy to add credits.

 ---